microsoft/azuredevopslabs/labs/vsts/azureresource/readme.md

     ![](images/image16.png)

 1. You will be prompted with a window to enter the db credentials.
     Remember the password that you had specified while you were editing the parameters in step 14

     ![](images/image17.png)

-1. Post deployment, you will be seeing the resources in your Azure.
+1. Post deployment, you will be seeing the resources in your Azure

     ![](images/image18.png)